LaurentVeyssier/Algorithmic-problems/README.md

   - Space complexity: O(n) since we store the solution in a list of same size as the input.

+ps: We can also design a solution which provides O(n) time complexity with only one traversal and constant space complexity thanks to in-place sorting.
+This solution was seen during the course.

 ## Problem 5: Autocomplete with Tries
 See jupyter notebook.